milesmcc/OpenSourceLaw/PAPER.md

 _Draft paper; please do not cite without author's permission._

 ## Abstract
 In the United States, many legal mechanisms are in place that control and affect the distribution of computer software, including patents, copyright, liability, and trademark.
-The open source community uses a variety of licenses to explicitly allow the public to use its software freely.
+The open source community uses a variety of licenses to allow the public to use its software freely.
 This survey of open source law finds that many of these licenses only explicitly address a small portion of these legal mechanisms, leaving the software's licensing ambiguous and subject to potential restriction.
 GPLv3 and the Apache 2.0 license are found to be the most secure and unambiguous licenses, while the MIT license and GPLv2 are found to leave important legal mechanisms governing open source software unaddressed.

 ## Introduction